-The Council's objectives are to:
+The NZSAR Council's objectives are to:

-- Provide strategic search and rescue policy advice to government. - Provide strong strategic coordination and leadership for search and rescue (sea, land and air) within New Zealand's search and rescue region. - Provide a centralised public voice for strategic SAR issues. - Maintain a New Zealand Search and Rescue strategy including: - o Vision - o Mission - o Values - o Goals - o Risks - Maintain New Zealand's Search and Rescue Plan (Framework). - Monitor New Zealand's international SAR obligations. - Monitor search and rescue sector: trends, finances, capabilities, performance, agreements, strategies and goals - Approve and monitor SAR Government funding to non-governmental organisations including the Joint Service Level Agreements. - Approve and monitor the National SAR Support Programme.
+- Provide strategic search and rescue policy advice to government. - Provide strong strategic coordination and leadership for search and rescue (sea, land and air) within New Zealand's search and rescue region. - Provide a centralised public voice for strategic SAR issues. - Maintain a New Zealand Search and Rescue strategy including: - Vision - Mission - Values - o Goals - o Risks - Maintain New Zealand's Search and Rescue Plan (this Framework). - Monitor New Zealand's international SAR obligations. - Monitor search and rescue sector: trends, finances, capabilities, performance, agreements, strategies and goals. - Approve and monitor SAR Government funding to non-governmental organisations including the Joint Service Level Agreements. - Approve and monitor the National SAR Support Programme.

-The Council comprises the Chief Executives (or their designated representative) of six public organisations, and one independent member representing the non-governmental elements of the SAR sector.
+The NZSAR Council comprises the Chief Executives (or their designated representative) of seven public organisations, and one independent member representing the non-governmental elements of the SAR sector.

-The six public organisations are:
+The seven public organisations are:

-- Civil Aviation Authority - Department of Conservation
+- Civil Aviation Authority

+- Department of Conservation

-&lt;sup>4 CBC Min (03) 2/14
+- Fire and Emergency New Zealand

 - Maritime New Zealand

+&lt;sup>5 CBC Min (03) 2/14

 - Ministry of Transport

 - New Zealand Defence Force

 - New Zealand Police